paulbrejla/paulbrejla.github.io/index.md

 ##### Projects
 * **webhook.works**.
 I needed an application that can help me to (securely - by default) debug webhooks.
 So I have built <a href="https://webhook.works">https://webhook.works</a>, a full suite to see incoming webhook requests, see the request payload, and customize the response behaviour through user-provided Javascript snippets.
-The application is based on Spring Boot, Kotlin, Jax-RS, and GraalVM to execute polyglot code and build native images.
+The application is based on Spring Boot, Kotlin, Jax-RS, ActiveMQ and GraalVM to execute polyglot code and build native images.
 The application is invite-only for now. (<a href="https://webhook.works">https://webhook.works</a>)
 * **Ferien-Api.de**.
 I built a small service based on Spring Boot, Kotlin, and Jetty that exposes German school holidays via a RESTful API. (<a href="https://www.ferien-api.de">https://www.ferien-api.de</a>)

 ##### Publications